Verizon DSL Router Caught Red-Handed !

 2012; any good replacement suggestions?

-I installed Verizon's Westell DSL modem on the WAN
+I installed Verizon's Westell 6100G DSL modem/router combo upstream on the WAN

 router following the instruction that came with the modem.
 Within